auth0/docs/articles/compliance/gdpr/features-aiding-compliance/user-consent/webtask-redirect.md

 Webtask is no longer accepting new signups.
 We recommend hosting this on another hosting service like Heroku.
 :::

 For simplicity, we will use this [sample consent form](https://wt-peter-auth0_com-0.run.webtask.io/simple-redirect-rule-consent-form).
-This is a form we have hosted for you using a [webtask](https://webtask.io/), but later on we will see how to host your own version of this form (with your own URL).
+This is a form we have hosted for you, but later on we will see how to host your own version of this form (with your own URL).
 You can find the webtask's code at [Auth0 Redirect Rules repo](https://github.com/auth0/rules/blob/master/redirect-rules/simple/webtask.js).

 :::note
 If you are implementing this from a regular web app, hosting your own form, then you can also save the consent information at the `user_metadata` using the [Management API's Update User endpoint](/api/management/v2#!/Users/patch_users_by_id).